Ruy Blas and the Blasé Roué

-Ruy Blas and the Blasé Roué is a burlesque written by A. C. Torr and Herbert F. Clark with music by Meyer Lutz.
+Ruy Blas and the Blasé Roué is a burlesque written by A. C. Torr (pen name of Fred Leslie) and Herbert F. Clark with music by Meyer Lutz.
 It is based on the Victor Hugo drama Ruy Blas.
 The piece was produced by George Edwardes.
 As with many of the Gaiety burlesques, the title is a pun.

 After a tryout in Birmingham beginning on 3 September 1889, Ruy Blas and the Blasé Roué opened in London on 21 September 1889 at the Gaiety Theatre and ran for 289 performances.
 The cast included Nellie Farren, Fred Leslie, Marion Hood, Letty Lind, Sylvia Grey, Linda Verner, Blanche Massie, Alice Young, Charles Danby, Fred Storey and Ben Nathan.
 The piece toured in the British provinces and internationally, and was revised at least once during its run.
 It originally included a caricature of Henry Irving, in a scene in which some of the actors wore ballet girl costumes.
 Irving, never having seen the show, objected, and the Lord Chamberlain (Britain's theatrical censor, who also had not seen the show) prohibited the caricature.